chinesedfan/codejam/2013/README.md

 #### Problem B. Manage your Energy

 Easy to solve small test in DP with O(N * E^2).
+Clever solution for large test, O(N), is that assigning energy without affecting the next more valuable activity reaches E.

 #### Problem C. Good Luck